Wildlife forensic science: Habitat destruction

-A Ugandan mountainside is stripped of trees, creating the destruction and possibly fragmentation of various habitats.
+A Ugandan mountainside is stripped of trees, causing the destruction and fragmentation of various habitats.

-Habitat destruction is an additional threat that faces wildlife.
-Habitat destruction includes habitat fragmentation, introduction of invasive species, and true habitat destruction.
-However, in order to help combat habitat destruction genetic sequencing and classification of morphological structure play key roles in protecting an area.
+Habitat destruction is the degradation of a habitat to the point where it can no longer support native wildlife.
+In order to help combat habitat destruction, genetic sequencing and classification of morphological structure play key roles in protecting an area.
 Wildlife forensic sciences have been used to sequence animals such as pangolins, and plants such as orchids, in order to identify the species living in areas that are being destroyed, and to help provide evidence and the support for protection of areas.
 Naming species is a key issue in being able to conserve an area, and wildlife forensics can assist in this via genetic analysis.

-Types of evidence

-In order to understand wildlife crime, and in order to complete wildlife forensic science, evidence is needed.
-There are various parts of evidence that are used in order to understand the crime and species being affected.
-Evidence can take a variety of forms such as the entire organism, both living or dead, pieces of the animals (fur, feathers, bones, and organs), or even the products created from the organism.
-These products may include jewelries, processed meats, clothing, ornaments, and medicines.